Nicole W. Biggart: Biography

 She was born in Brooklyn NY on June 7, 1947 and grew up in Paramus, New Jersey.
-As a high school student was selected as an American Field Service exchange student where her experience of living with a Muslim family in Turkey was one of several that turned her interests toward sociology.
+As a high school student, she was selected as an American Field Service exchange student, where her experience of living with a Muslim family in Turkey was one of several that turned her interests toward sociology.
 Another was her work among the personal staff of the Postmaster General during the Nixon administration.
 The post office, the largest non-military organization in the world, was undergoing dramatic political and industrial change during her tenure.
 Biggart wrote her PhD dissertation “The Magic Circle: Personal Staffs in Public Bureaucracies” during the post-Watergate era.

 She received her Ph.D. in economic sociology from the University of California, Berkeley with a dissertation titled The Magic Circle: A Study of Personal Staffs in the Administrations of Governors Ronald Reagan and Jerry Brown, M.A. in sociology from the University of California, Davis, and a B.A. in communication from Simmons College.

 Professor Biggart was Dean of the UC Davis Graduate School of Management and was a founding faculty member of the school.

 She did sabbaticals at the Cambridge University as the Arthur Anderson Visiting Scholar at Judge Business School and Visiting Fellow at St. John’s College, and at Cardiff Business School.